CQCL/pytket-docs/manual/manual_compiler.rst

     print(circ.get_commands())

-:py:class:`RebaseTket` is a standard rebase pass that converts to CX and TK1 gates.
+:py:class:`~pytket.passes.RebaseTket` is a standard rebase pass that converts to CX and TK1 gates.
 This is the preferred internal gateset for many ``pytket`` compiler passes.
 However, it is possible to define a rebase for an arbitrary gateset.
 Using :py:class:`RebaseCustom`, we can provide an arbitrary set of one- and two-qubit gates.
 Rather than requiring custom decompositions to be provided for every gate type, it is sufficient to just give them for ``OpType.CX`` and ``OpType.TK1``.
 For any gate in a given :py:class:`~pytket.circuit.Circuit`, it is either already in the target gateset, or we can use known decompositions to obtain a ``OpType.CX`` and ``OpType.TK1`` representation and then map this to the target gateset.

 .. jupyter-execute::